biobenkj/torch-semimarkov/docs/backends.md

 Tree-based methods can exhaust GPU memory for KC > 150 because of O((KC)^3) log-semiring temporaries.

-## Triton fused streaming kernel (up to 45x speedup)
+## Triton fused streaming kernel (~45x speedup)

 `torch_semimarkov.triton_scan.semi_crf_triton_forward` provides a fused O(T)
 streaming scan that keeps the K x C frontier in fast memory.
-It mirrors the streaming scan but collapses the loop into a single GPU kernel, yielding up to 45x speedup compared to the vectorized PyTorch implementation.
+It mirrors the streaming scan but collapses the loop into a single GPU kernel, yielding ~45x speedup compared to the vectorized PyTorch implementation.

 ### Hybrid inference/training approach